corecodeio/TechnicalRecruitmentBootcamp/src/modules/2021/Week3/README.md

 <h1 align="center">Week 3</h1>

 ## Week description 🏁
-<p>On these sessions we will be exploring Tech Roles and how they relate to all you've learned in the past weeks!</p>
+<p>On these sessions we will be exploring Tech Roles that you need to hire in your company, and how they relate to all you've learned in the past weeks!</p>

 ## Topics 📚
 * Tech Roles